-As partners in educating our youth, we ask parents and guardians to sign and return the form within this booklet to notify us that you have reviewed the contents with your child.
-Please send the signed form back to school with your child.
+As partners in educating our youth, we ask parents and guardians to review the contents with your child and contact your school principal if you have any questions or concerns.

 We appreciate your continued support and commitment to the Riverview Gardens School District as we focus on excellence in all our efforts every day in delivering the highest quality education that all of our students deserve.